 - An Evening With Jon Else – Screening of an episode of Eyes on the Prize and Q&A discussion with Jon Else, author of True South: Henry Hampton and ‘Eyes on the Prize,’ the Landmark Television Series That Reframed the Civil Rights Movement

 - Tell Them We Are Rising; there is an additional Q&A Session with co-director and SLIFF Contemporary Cinema Award honoree, Marco Williams

 - Maya Angelou: And Still I Rise, Q&A with co-director Rita Coburn Whack, interviewee Alice Windom, and Poet Laureate of East St. Louis, Eugene Redmond

 - Paris Is Burning, Q&A with featuring Steve Brawley of the St. Louis LGBT History Project along with performers Leon Braxton (aka Dieta Pepsi) and Maxi Glamour

-- Agents of Change, Q&A with co-directors Abby Ginzberg and Frank Dawson
+- Agents of Change, co-director Abby Ginzberg’s page on the film; Frank Dawson co-directed

 - The Black Panthers: Vanguard of the Revolution, Q&A with producer Laurens Grant

 - Scarred Justice: The Orangeburg Massacre 1968, Q&A with producer Judy Richardson

 - Streets of Greenwood (1963) and Lay My Burden Down (1966), Q&A with filmmaker Jack Willis